bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/channel-jamming-on-the-lightning-network.md

 When you're sending yourself, you learn which channels worked in a payment attempt.
 And then if a channel was sent back a message that the capacity is exhausted in that direction, you remember that for a bit and you don't try that channel again, because you're just wasting everybody's resources.
 But there's really the question of how do you make people pay for that?
-Because right now everybody's just forwarding all the messages for free and if the payment fails it just falls back for Everyone and their money was still tied up for the time They still invested the bandwidth to forward the payments, but they only have opportunity costs and no earnings.
+Because right now everybody's just forwarding all the messages for free and if the payment fails it just falls back for everyone and their money was still tied up for the time.
+They still invested the bandwidth to forward the payments, but they only have opportunity costs and no earnings.
 So there have to be ways to offset the service that is being provided by payment attempts.

 Speaker 2: 00:03:09